-farming.
 Besides crop production, the average farm family raises a wide variety of livestock and poultry.
-With regards to crop production, semi-permanent to shifting cultivation is practiced in the remote areas of the district where land availability is not a constraint and population density is low.
+With regards to crop production, semi-permanent to shifting cultivation is practiced in the remote areas of the Municipality where land availability is not a constraint and population density is low.

 Most farming practices involve the traditional labour-intensive type characterized by the use of the hoe and cutlass.
-However, the initial cultivation of the land (ploughing) is highly dependent on mechanization.
+However, the initial cultivation of the land (plugging) is highly dependent on mechanization.
 There are 83 tractors and 402 bullock services available to farmers.
-Approximately 80% of farmers use tractors in Karaga zone, and 40% use tractors in the Gushiegu zone.
-The rest of the farming population in these zones use animal traction.
+Approximately 80% of farmers use tractors in Karaga zone and 40% use tractors in the Gushegu zone.
+The rest of the farming population in these zones uses animal traction.

-To an greater extent, agriculture in the district is predominantly small holder, subsistence and rain-fed.
+To a greater extent, agriculture in the Municipality is predominantly small holder, subsistence and rain-fed.
 Although the annual rainfall ranges between 950-1300 (sufficient), the erratic nature of the pattern does not augur well for good yields.

-Major traditional crops cultivated in the district include maize, sorghum, millet, groundnuts, cowpeas, cassava, rice and yam.
+Major traditional crops cultivated in the Municipality include maize, sorghum, millet, groundnuts, cowpeas, cassava, rice and yam.
 Over the years, the land area under cultivation has varied among the crops.
 While the land under cultivation of many crops has increased, the cultivation of rice has rather declined in the last two years to almost half of the 1996 size.
-(SeeTable 4 below).
 Reasons for the low land cultivation could be attributed to low prices of local rice as a result of the importation of cheap rice.
 Other reasons are the low levels of input use due to high input/output price ratios.
-Other causes include, inadequate and expensive mechanization services and inappropriate farming practices.
+Other causes include inadequate and expensive mechanization services and inappropriate farming practices.

 The declining soil fertility, high cost of fertilizer and inappropriate farming practices may have also resulted in low production.
-Non of the crops except yams exceeded the target set in the last Medium Term Development Plan.
-The district has no land under irrigation.
-The extension-farmer ratio in the district is 1:3,045.
-With depleting soil fertility, high cost of agricultural input, poor prices for traditional crop and dependence on rain-fed agriculture, a complementary agricultural practice needs to be incorporated into the district agricultural economy.
+None of the crops except yams exceeded the target set in the last Medium Term Development Plan.
+The Municipality has no land under irrigation.
+The extension-farmer ratio in the Municipality is 1:3,045.
+With depleting soil fertility, high cost of agricultural input, poor prices for traditional crop and dependence on rain-fed agriculture, a complementary agricultural practice needs to be incorporated into the Municipal agricultural economy.

 The President Special Initiative (PSI) on Agri-business, an initiative to support and strengthened the linkage between agricultural and industry has been launched.
 Specific attention will be given to the non-traditional crop sub-sector to create wealth.

 The importance of non-traditional crops in job and wealth creation is gaining impetus.
 The non-traditional crop sector in the country has grown very rapidly.
-In the Gushegu District, the non-traditional crops that and can be promoted include sheanuts, cotton, soybean and cashew.
-The Tables below show the production pattern of the non-traditional crops in the district over the last years.
-There is need for a more focused strategy to promote non-traditional crops in the district especially among the local private sector players.
+In the Gushegu Municipality, the non-traditional crops that and can be promoted include sheanuts, cotton, soybean and cashew.
+There is need for a more focused strategy to promote non-traditional crops in the Municipality especially among the local private sector players.
 One however needs to be cautious in the promotion of the non-traditional agriculture as it may be practiced at the expense of food crop cultivation.

 Livestock and Poultry Production